Reasons for Language Change

 questions that elicited words containing the diphthongs, and he took note of

-against the different age groups and found the local diphthongs prominent in
+the different age groups and found the local diphthongs prominent in the 31–45

 Hence this seems to be centrifugal, with emphasis on ‘we are different’, rather than ‘we are like you’.
 The locals disapproved of the summer people, and approved of the old fishermen.
 The former epitomised indolent, consumerist values; whereas the latter epitomised good old Yankee virtues: independence, skill, physical strength, and courage.
 Interestingly, the movement is not only away from one ‘centre’, but also towards another ‘centre’.
 There is the push away from one, working together with a pull towards another one.
 This can be represented diagrammatically as below.

 It is also possible to look at the internal system of a language and discover internal forces at work.
 We can think of this in terms of

 For example, if you build a sand castle on the beach, we expect the castle to be disappear when the tide comes in.
 ‘Nature’ seems to smoothen out the irregular landscape.
 The peaks are flattened and the dips are filled in.
 A word that is difficult to pronounce such as Old English hlafordum underwent simplification and deletion to lord.

 However, this does not account for some sound changes: for example,